-Command Command Description Argu fdbk0pctma n Sets/displays the mA value of the Feedback signal that represents the 0% output shaft position. n = desired Feedback signal in mA at 0% output shaft position.
+Command Description Argument n and Information fdbk0pctma n Sets/displays the mA value of the Feedback signal that represents the 0% output shaft position. n = desired Feedback signal in mA at 0% output shaft position.
 Minimum value is 3.00 mA and the maximum must be at least 4.00 mA less than the Feedback signal value for the 100% output shaft position. fdbk100pctma n Sets/displays the mA value of the Feedback signal that represents the 100% output shaft position. n = desired Feedback signal in mA at 100% output shaft position.
 Minimum value must be at least 4.00 mA greater than the Feedback signal value for the 0% output shaft position.
 Maximum value is 21.00 mA. fdbkfunc n Sets/displays the curve used to calculate the Feedback signal. n = "0": linear n = "1": inverse Demand (curve enabled)

 Command Description Argument n and Information trimfdbk4mA n Trims the Feedback signal at 4 mA.
 Calibrated at the factory, should not normally require calibration. n = present Feedback signal from the DCM in mA. trimfdbk20mA n Trims the Feedback signal at 20 mA.
 Calibrated at the factory, should not normally require calibration. n = present Feedback signal from the DCM in mA. iomode n Sets/displays the function of a DCM connector pin.
-May be enabled for Feedback or potentiometer. n = "0": none n = "1": Feedback enabled n = "2": potentiometer power enabled.
-Changes the point within the position of travel that causes the red or green LEDs to light.
+May be enabled for Feedback or potentiometer. n = "0": none n = "1": Feedback enabled n = "2": potentiometer power enabled. ledconfig n1 n2 Changes the point within the position of travel that causes the red or green LEDs to light.
 May be used to turn the yellow LED on or off, swap the LED end point assignments or to individually turn off each LED.
 May also be used to turn off all of the LEDs at once. n1 = "red": sets the red LED to the $n2$ argument. $n1 =$ "green": sets the green LED to the $n2$ argument. $n2 =$ argument defining position of travel at which the selected LED $(n1)$ will light.
-Accepts any number representing a valid percentage of travel position. or $n2 =$ "off": turns off the LED defined in $n1$. $m1 =$ "yellow": sets the yellow LED to the $n2$ argument. $n2 =$ "off" or "on": turns off or on the yellow LED. $m1 =$ "noninverted": Position <green green;="" on="" position<br="" turns=""></green> >red turns on red. $m1 =$ "inverted": Position <red </red turns on green. $m1 =$ "defaults": Loads the default LED configuration, which is "noninverted" mode (green = 1%, red = 99%). $m1 =$ "disable": all LEDs (red, green, yellow) are turned off. green position is defined, the yellow LED automatically remains off.
-LED SETTINGS (DEFAULT-NON-INVERTED) ► 100% GREEN YELLOW RED
+Accepts any number representing a valid percentage of travel position. or $n2 =$ "off": turns off the LED defined in $n1$. $m1 =$ "yellow": sets the yellow LED to the $n2$ argument. $n2 =$ "off" or "on": turns off or on the yellow LED. $m1 =$ "noninverted": Position <green green;="" on="" position<br="" turns=""></green> >red turns on red. $m1 =$ "inverted": Position <red </red turns on green. $m1 =$ "defaults": Loads the default LED configuration, which is "noninverted" mode (green = 1%, red = 99%). $m1 =$ "disable": all LEDs (red, green, yellow) are turned off. the Serial command was added to help eliminate this possibility.
+In the case that only a single red or green position is defined, the yellow LED automatically remains off. g. son poonton 13 c LED SETTINGS (DEFAULT-NON-INVERTED) 0% ► 100% RED